Department of Parks and Recreation

 • The yellow dotted lines represent the existing fields, currently used for a variety of activities.
 The goal is to not impact these open spaces, and keep them as is.

-During the fourth community meeting, the Project’s Timeline (above) was provided and explained before the community members presented what kind of programming and specific amenities they want offered in the new park facilities.
+During the fourth community meeting, the initial project timeline was provided before the community members presented what kind of programming and specific amenities they want offered in the new park facilities.
 They included, but were no limited to: water polo, learn-to-swim, water aerobics, lap swim, senior activities, solar-powered lighting, shading, and park access for dog owners.
 An example of the covered play court from Wailuku, Maui was also presented as a preferred option for the park’s outdoor courts.
 These covered play courts would include lighting, and fencing.

 During the third community meeting approximately three dozen participants were present to view and discuss the Draft Master Plan created by G70 based on the previous community meetings.
 A copy of that Draft Master Plan is above.
 All four community groups at the meeting preferred covered play courts instead of a meeting room.
 The pool and covered play court projects can be done simultaneously, but will be phased due to the different funding sources.